Im-Beast/Metin2-Ranks/README.md

 # Metin2-Ranks

 Spigot plugin which adds Metin2 Rank system to the game.
-It is very simple plugin made because of one request.
-It doesn't include any configs or supporting any apis.
+It is very simple and lightweight plugin made because of one request.It doesn't support any sort of API-system or configs.
-In the future i'll maybe take a try to make it better and with more posibilities to change.

 * adds:
  - nametag above your head which shows ur current rank
  - all metin2 ranks: